It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.

 #8 Be compassionate

-Our eighth piece of advice for healthy relationships is compassion.
+Our eighth piece of advice for Developing Healthy Godly Relationships is compassion.

 When we interact with others and are not willing to empathize with them, try to help them, and do them good, we are giving signs that our way of relating is potentially toxic.